rostislav-nikitin/socOS/README.md

         rjmp timer0_ovf_handler ; timer 0 overflow

     ```
-    This kind of files should be included in the interruprs include block of the your application app.asm file
+    This kind of files should be included in the interruprs include block of the your application app.asm file which structure will be discussed later
-    * "{driver_name}_def.asm"	- file with a some structures/constants/enumerations definitions.
+    * "{driver\_name}\_def.asm"	- file with a some structures/constants/enumerations definitions.
     Something like that:
     ```Assembly
     .equ SZ_ST_{DRIVER_NAME}			= 0x05